Get

 Can My Diabetic Cat Still Have a Good Quality of Life?

 For many cats, the answer is yes.
 However, it does depend on how well their diabetes can be managed, as well as any other medical conditions that might arise.
-Your veterinary team is an excellent resource for any questions you have about helping your diabetic cat enjoy a happy life for as long as possible.
+A veterinary team is an excellent resource for any questions you have about helping your diabetic cat enjoy a happy life for as long as possible.

 Featured Image Credit: Gleb Usovich, Shutterstock